 - ps104 Basic charge: This proposed section sets out the basic charge to be applied to a unit of study under the deferred payment scheme.
 The basic charge is the amount which the Agency may charge, in accordance with its agreement with the Commonwealth, for the materials, services and experiences that the Agency must provide to enable the client to enrol for and complete the unit of study.
 The proposed section provides for the Minister to publish the basic charge for semesters in 1994 in the Gazette as soon as practicable after the Act commences, and to publish in the Gazette the basic charge for semesters in subsequent years before the beginning of that year. - ps105 Eligible client may join deferred payment scheme: This proposed section sets out the application procedures for the deferred payment scheme.
-As for the HECS deferred payment option, an eligible client will be required to complete and sign a form, prepared by the

-Commonwealth, and submit the form to the Agency.
+As for the HECS deferred payment option, an eligible client will be required to complete and sign a form, prepared by the Commonwealth, and submit the form to the Agency.
 On the form the client will state that he/she is eligible for the scheme, is enrolled in units for the purposes of an approved course of study and has not paid the basic charges for units within his/her standard study load.
 The client will ask the Commonwealth to lend him/her the amount of the basic charges and use that amount to pay the charges on his/her account.
 The client will acknowledge that, if the Commonwealth complies with the request, he/she will be liable to make repayments under Part 5A.3.
-The client will submit an application form for a tax file number.
+The client will include his/her tax file number on the form, or if this is not possible, will submit an application form for a tax file number.
 The Agency must submit application forms to the Commissioner of Taxation within 7 days of receiving them.